vernisaz/simhttp/README.md

 The directory where all *rlib* resides has to be specified in *crate_dir* variable of [bee.7b](https://github.com/vernisaz/simhttp/blob/master/bee.7b) script.

+The server can be built by running _rb_ after building the dependencies.

 ## Configuring
 One JSON file is used for configuring the server.
-The file has to be in the current working directory.
+The file has to be in the current working directory the server ran from.
 An example of [env.conf](https://github.com/vernisaz/simhttp/blob/master/env.conf) file is self describing.
 The same executable of the server can be used for several confugurations.
 Obvously the listening port or/and the binding address have to be different in the configurations.